Dafz-7/Wellbeing-Checker-V1/README.md

 # Wellbeing-Checker-V1
 A desktop app made in python that:
-  1. Summarizes your wellbeing throughout the month and ongoing, in the form of statistics and AI's opinion.
+  1. Summarizes your wellbeing throughout the month and ongoing, in the form of statistics, graph, and AI feedback.
   2. Helps you recall your best and worst memories.

 # Features in V1